 The research of the area so far has led to more questions than what can be answered here.
 What journeys brought them to this part of the world?
 Were the men loggers, farmers, craftsmen, or workers on the canals and railroads?
 What did women do?
 And who came from what other faraway places?
 In order to find the above stated questions, we first must discover how Potter County was formed.

-The map of railroads, shown in Figure 18 below, may give the opportunity for discovering how immigrants traveled in the study area.
 The land that is now contained inside the County borders was originally purchased from the Native Americans in 1784, but Potter County wasn’t officially created until 1804 as a tribute to General James Potter of the Revolutionary War (Potter Co., PA).
 The first road was opened in an East/West direction in 1808 allowing for sporadic settlement off the main corridor.
 The settlements remained scattered due to the difficulties in finding bare necessities in the area.
 Within the next 40 years, lumber became the primary industry in the County which led to an increase in populations.
 Rivers and streams were utilized to move the logs to the mill.
-Around 1850, the railroad came to the area and not only significantly improve the lumber business, but also allowed for more movement within Potter County itself.
-A few of the communities in Potter County were settled before the railroad, Shinglehouse in 1806, Coudersport in 1807,Sweden Valley in 1808 and Galeton in 1810, There were also a considerable number of railroad communities that were created throughout Potter County; some like Harrison Valley Mills was likely tied in with logging.
+Around 1850, the first railroad came to the area and not only significantly improve the lumber business, but also allowed for more movement within Potter County itself (see Fig 18 for a map of the system in 1895).
+A few of the communities in Potter County were settled before the railroad, Shinglehouse in 1806, Coudersport in 1807,Sweden Valley in 1808 and Galeton in 1810.
+There were also a considerable number of railroad communities that were created throughout Potter County; some like Harrison Valley Mills was likely tied in with logging.
 Other smaller settlements like Germania (also suggesting some ethnic clustering akin to Sweden Valley) was settled in 1855, and Ole Bull Settlement in 1852.
-This method of transportation throughout the County helped to develop additional communities in rural Potter County.
-And, perhaps, given the fact that some of the pioneer settlers came from Antigonish or other parts of Nova Scotia and wanted to either settle with relatives already in a particular town or, wanted to start a community of their own.
+This rail method of transportation throughout the County helped to develop additional communities in rural Potter County.
+It is as yet unknown how some of the pioneer settlers came from Antigonish or other parts of Nova Scotia and whether they wanted to either settle with relatives already in a particular town or wanted to start a community of their own.